Karolina Gočeva: 2007–2014: Makedonsko Devojče 1, Kapka Pod Neboto and Makedonsko Devojče 2

 On 15 December 2007, she participated on Radijski festival with the song "Kad te nema", and finished in 2nd place, winning the award for best composition given by the jury.
 That same year, she also participated at the Croatian Radio Festival with the song "Jedan Dan".
 On 26 June 2008, Gočeva released her fifth studio album Makedonsko Devojče, in cooperation with composer Zlatko Origjanski, musician and member of the band Anastasia.
 As an experimental album arranged and influenced by Nikola Micevski, the project marked a shift in the musical style of the singer as all songs were influenced by local traditional music.
 "Ptico malečka" was released as the album's first single in North Macedonia and became widely popular.
 The album was a big critical and commercial success; it won in the category for Best Ethno Album at the 2008 Sunčane skale festival and emerged as the best-selling album of that year in Macedonia.
 In December 2008, the album was released in Serbia and other ex-Yugoslav countries by City Records.
+In 2008, Gočeva performed the song "Dafino vino crveno" together with the Tavitjan Brothers during their concert at Universal Hall accompanied by Damjan Pejčinovski on guitar.

 In May 2009, Karolina announced her single "Kraj" with Serbian R&B/hip-hop artist Wikluh Sky.
-The single was atop many charts in The Republic of Macedonia and other former Yugoslav republics.
+The single was atop many charts in Republic of Macedonia and other former Yugoslav republics.
 She also performed the single at the opening ceremony of Big Brother Serbia.
 The second single, titled "Za Godina, Dve" (Serbian version: "Uspomene na tebe") is a power ballad about ending a relationship and was released in December 2009.
-The song became an instant radio hit in The Republic of Macedonia and was further promoted on the Serbian TV show Sve Za Ljubav and on the semi-final of Veliki Brat.
+The song became an instant radio hit in the Republic of Macedonia and was further promoted on the Serbian TV show Sve Za Ljubav and on the semi-final of Veliki Brat.
 In 2010, Gočeva's sixth studio album Kapka Pod Neboto was released on 29 November 2010 along with a Serbian language edition titled Kap Ispod Neba.